werediver/dart-reptr-rs/README.md

 # Dart repointer

 Dart repointer (`reptr`) ~~puts the sharp part in your Dart~~ aims to facilitate _fast_ code generation for Dart.
 It consists of [the tool itself](reptr/) and a [Dart parser library](dart-parser).

+## Design notes

+- Loading source files
+  - Loading the complete file for parsing is fine
+  - Memory-mapping without UTF-8 validation may be a faster option, but is unsafe
+    - Can be supported as an option
+- Parsing
+  - The parser is a _partial_ parser: it recognizes certain parts of the target language and can skip over the rest
+  - Capturing slices of the source (`&str`) is extremely cheap (doesn't cause memory allocation); do that
+- A tempting feature: in-place code generation
+  - Requires accurate back-to-source transformation
+- Output formatting
+  - Delegate to [dart format](https://dart.dev/tools/dart-format) (it's fast enough)